spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 you want to manually specify the IP address, you can use the "--peer-address"
 flag:

-	ignite network chain join 42 --peer-address 0.0.0.0
+	spellshape network chain join 42 --peer-address 0.0.0.0

-Since "join" broadcasts a transaction to the Ignite blockchain, you will need an account on the Ignite blockchain.
-During the testnet phase, however, Ignite automatically requests tokens from a faucet.
+Since "join" broadcasts a transaction to the Spellshape blockchain, you will need an account on the Spellshape blockchain.
+During the testnet phase, however, Spellshape automatically requests tokens from a faucet.

 ```
-ignite network chain join [launch-id] [flags]
+spellshape network chain join [launch-id] [flags]
 ```

 **Options**